Colorful food in nontoxic glass containers

 Below are the various ways that glass is used in my home.
 I buy them in borosilicate glass when possible.

-Glass bakeware can be used to bake bread and pies.
+Glass bakeware can be used to bake breads and pies.
 I grease their inner surface areas with butter for nonstick properties before pouring in a recipe for bread or pie crust.

-Borosilicate glass is one of your best options.
+I like borosilicate glass because it seems more durable.
 Soda-lime glass is a practical nontoxic option too.
 Just beware that soda-lime glass may break more easily but is also less expensive.

-Again, beware that decorative glass—glass with glazes or enamel, is colored, and lead crystal (or crystal)—may leach toxic chemicals.
+Again, beware that decorative glass—glass with glazes or enamel, is colored, and lead crystal (or crystal)—may leach toxic chemicals or heavy metals.
 So research your purchase of glass drinkware carefully.
+Save time by browsing options in Ruan Living's Amazon store.

 I love glass food containers that are multipurpose because they are safe enough to be used in the oven, microwave, and freezer.
 This type of versatile glass is made of borosilicate glass.
 Borosilicate glasses are more resistant to thermal shock than any other common glass.

-I try to buy lids that are made of medical-grade silicone but that is increasingly hard to find.
+I used to find lids that are made of medical-grade silicone but that has become increasingly hard to find.
 Most often, they are made of plastic and it's hard to learn which type of plastic.

-So avoid having your food stay in contact with the lid; i.e., don't fill your mason jar to the rim so that it avoids constant contact with the lid since most lids may leach toxic/risky chemicals.
+Bamboo or other wood lids have become prevalent materials for glass containers.
+Also, cork is starting to appear for smaller glass containers.
+Both bamboo and cork are currently among my most used lid materials.
+However, even with these safer nontoxic and eco-friendly options, still try to avoid having your food stay in contact with the lid.
+For example, don't fill your mason jar to the rim so that it avoids constant contact with the lid since most lids may leach toxic/risky chemicals.

 Established as a safe household glass, Pyrex was originally made of borosilicate glass when it was launched in 1915.
 However, its formula has changed and some Pyrex products are now made of soda-lime.
 There are also online reports of lead being detected in some.
 So, when purchasing Pyrex, please keep this in mind and read the manufacturer's claims carefully.
 Ask the manufacturer any questions you have before deciding on your purchase.